Table of Contents

 Getting to the port

-The port building is located a few kilometres north from the train station (¥20/10 minutes for a taxi) or take bus number 6 from the centre of town (¥1/15 minutes).
+The port building is located a few kilometres north of the train station.
+From the centre of town, a taxi will take ten minutes and cost around ¥20, or you can take bus number 6 for ¥1 (takes 15 minutes).

 We arrived at the port around 09:00 and went straight to buy our tickets which was a quick and easy process.
 We deposited our bags at the left luggage (¥10 per bag) and went off to explore Qingdao for a few hours before returning for customs and border checks at 15:00.